-Would your Book Club be interested in reading and discussing one of my books?
+Would your Book Club be interested in reading and discussing my novels?

 If so, I list below some of the issues readers have raised in other discussions.
-And if there are questions you’d like to ask me, send me an email and I’ll respond as quickly as I can.
+And if there are questions you’d like to ask me, contact me and I’ll respond as quickly as I can.

 - Which of the three Indian Gentlemen do you find most appealing and why?

 - What did Phyl means when she said to Akaash (p291) ‘Thank you.
-You’ve just saved a life,’ after the made love?
+You’ve just saved a life,’ after they made love?